SurniaUlula/wpsso-schema-json-ld/readme.txt

 * WooCommerce product variations are grouped by currency and added as a Schema AggregateOffer for Google's Rich Results / Rich Snippets (includes the product variation group high price, low price, and currency).

-* Fixes common Google testing tool warnings for WooCommerce products, like "Missing Product ID", "brand field is recommended", etc.

 * Fixes common Google testing tool warnings like "aggregateRating field is recommended" and "review field is recommended".

+* Fixes Google testing tool warnings for WooCommerce products, like "brand field is recommended", "missing a global identifier", etc.

 * Includes Aggregate Rating values (if available from WordPress) in the main webpage Schema "aggregateRating" property.